construct-org/construct_maya/README.rst

 ==============

 Autodesk Maya integration for Construct.
-Initializes Construct when Maya launches and provides load, save and publish action tasks for various file types.
+Initializes Construct when Maya launches and provides load, save and publish tasks for various file types.

 Installation